glowkeeper/glowkeeper.github.io/src/content/writing/stories/theDruid.md

 Behind him, the other dead still watched from among the trees.

+Rachael climbed out of the tent and turned around.

+"Where's the fire?"

+There was no smoke now.
+The leaves were untouched, and the air no longer burnt her throat.

+Sam pressed a hand to the place where the sword had passed through him.

+Rachael saw the movement.
+"Are you hurt?"

+He did not answer.

+She pulled aside the neck of his coat and examined his shoulder.
+There was no wound and no blood.

+When she touched his skin, she drew her hand back.

+"You're freezing."

-He came towards Sam, leaning upon his staff.
-His pale robe was unmarked now, and there was no wound where the sword had entered his back.
+Beyond her, the old man came towards Sam, leaning upon his staff.
+His pale robe was unmarked now.

-Rachael climbed out of the tent.

-"Sam?"

-He could not take his eyes from the old man.

-"Who are you?" he asked.
+"Who are you?"
+Sam asked.

-Rachael looked across the empty clearing.
+Rachael turned to follow his gaze.
 "Who are you talking to?"

-The old man glanced at her.
-"She cannot see me."
+"She can neither see nor hear me," the old man said.

 Sam looked at the figures between the trees.
 "But I can see all of you."

+Rachael took hold of his hands.
+"Sam, look at me."

+He tried, but the dead were gathering behind her.

+Rachael released him and took out her phone.
+"I'm calling for help."

+She walked towards the centre of the clearing, watching the screen as she searched for a signal.

-"The blade opened your sight to the dead."
+"The blade opened your sight to the dead," the old man said.

-Rachael touched Sam's face and drew her hand back.
-"You're freezing."

 "Can you stop it?"
-Sam asked the old man.

 "I stopped the second blow.
 I cannot recall the first."

 The whispers pressed more urgently into Sam's mind.
 He covered his ears, but the voices came from within as much as from the woods.

-"Please," he said.
-"Help me."
+"Please.
+Help me."

-The old man studied him for a moment.
+The old man studied him.

 "At sunrise, follow the path to the village.
 I will meet you where the woods end."